Happy 457th Birthday Will!

 Today is Shakespeare’s birthday!
-William Shakespeare English poet, playwright and actor was born on April 23rd 1564* and he died April 23rd 1616** at the ripe old age of 52 (pretty good for his time!).
+William Shakespeare, an English poet, playwright and actor, was born on April 23rd 1564* and he died April 23rd 1616** at the ripe old age of 52 (pretty good for his time!).

-*There is no surviving official proof of his exact birthdate but he was baptised on the 26th April 1616 which suggests that today was his actual birthday.
+*There is no surviving official proof of his exact birthdate but they baptised him on the 26th April 1616, which suggests that today was his actual birthday.

-**Shakespeare’s burial is officially recorded as the 27th April which also implies that today was the day we lost our greatest writer.
+**Shakespeare’s burial is registered as the 27th April, which also implies that today was the day we lost our greatest writer.

 For England and St George!

 Today is also St George’s Day—so I thought a quote from one of Shakespeare’s speeches from Henry V would be appropriate.

 Whose limbs were made in England, show us here

 The mettle of your pasture; let us swear